ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-This tool helps you write and check OpenAPI specifications.
-OpenAPI is a format that describes REST APIs.
-It tells others what your API can do.
-It lists endpoints, parameters, and responses.
+This tool is a free openapi swagger editor online that helps you write and check OpenAPI specifications.
+OpenAPI is a format that describes REST APIs; it tells others what your API can do and lists endpoints, parameters, and responses.
+Use it to edit openapi yaml or json online and validate your api spec in the browser with real time validation and interactive API documentation preview.

 Writing OpenAPI specs by hand is hard.
-You must follow strict rules.
-One mistake breaks everything.
-Finding errors takes time.
-Fixing them is tedious.
-Many tools only check after you finish.
-By then, you have many errors to fix.
+You must follow strict rules; one mistake breaks everything, and finding errors takes time.
+Many tools only check after you finish—by then you have many errors to fix.
+This openapi spec editor validates as you type and supports both OpenAPI 3.0 and Swagger 2.0 so you can design and validate api specs in one place.

 This tool solves these problems.
-It checks your spec as you type.
-It finds errors immediately.
-It suggests fixes automatically.
-It shows how your API will look to users.
-It even generates templates to get you started.
+It checks your spec as you type with real time validation.
+It finds errors immediately, suggests fixes automatically, and shows how your API will look to users in an interactive documentation preview.
+It even generates templates to get you started so you can edit openapi specification online without leaving the browser.

 OpenAPI is a standard format for describing REST APIs.
 It started as Swagger.
 Now it is called OpenAPI.
 Version 3.0 is the current standard.
 Version 2.0 is still used by many.